Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 You can see the route and protocol I followed same as in my gravel tire review here.

 Finally, I rode the gravel bike wheels at the suggested tire inflation for the combination of tire and rim width and my rider weight.
-For this, I used ENVE’s tubeless tire pressure recommendation chart.
+I used ENVE’s tubeless tire pressure recommendation chart and the SRAM tire pressure guide for this.

-While I could have altered the pressure for a given wheelset to get more comfort or improved handling, adhering to a set of guidelines allowed me to better compare wheelset performance under the same conditions.
+While I could have altered the pressure for a given wheelset to get more comfort or improved handling, adhering to a set of guidelines allowed me to compare wheelset performance under the same conditions better.

 While the same criteria I listed above matter when trying to distinguish the performance of gravel wheels and road wheels, their relative importance is different.
 Several things cause this.

 For one, you don’t go as fast on unpaved dirt and gravel roads as you do on gravel, perhaps except when you are on Class 1 hard-packed dirt and, of course, on the paved roads between gravel sections of multi-surface rides.
 The average gravel ride speeds for a course with varied terrain and surfaces for most enthusiasts will range from 12 to 18 mph (19 to 29 kph).
-I don’t know about you but I’m wrecked after I ride in the middle of that range on a challenging gravel course for 50 miles.
+I don’t know about you, but I’m wrecked after I ride in the middle of that range on a challenging gravel course for 50 miles (80 kilometers).

-For this reason, aero is (next to) nothing when it comes to gravel and your tire’s rolling resistance will affect your speed far more on dirt and gravel than on paved roads.
+For this reason, aero is (next to) nothing when it comes to gravel.
+Your tire’s rolling resistance will affect your speed far more on dirt and gravel than on paved roads.

-While some of you may do most of your gravel riding on relatively flat and consistent surfaces, there can be a lot more variation both on unpaved road and trail surfaces and pitch than you’ll ever see on paved roads.
+While some of you may do most of your gravel riding on relatively flat and consistent surfaces, there can be a lot more variation in unpaved road and trail surface gradient and condition than you’ll ever see on paved roads.
 (Your tax dollars at work.)
-Riding on dirt and gravel, you’ll frequently need to change your line for a better path and you’ll likely go uphill and downhill, dropping and increasing your cadence as you go across variable surfaces and grades a whole lot more than you would on asphalt.
+Riding on dirt and gravel, you’ll frequently need to change your line for a better path, and you’ll likely go uphill and downhill, dropping and increasing your cadence as you go across variable surfaces and grades a whole lot more than you would on asphalt.

-As such, you accelerate more on gravel and therefore, responsiveness is more important in rating gravel bike wheels than road ones.
-Hub engagement and rim weight play more of a role on these off-road surfaces in addition to the responsiveness of the rims, hubs, and spokes working together.
+As such, you accelerate more on gravel, so responsiveness is more important in rating gravel bike wheels than road ones.
+Hub engagement and rim weight play more of a role on these off-road surfaces, in addition to the responsiveness of the rims, hubs, and spokes working together.

 All of this adds up to putting a higher premium on durability and quality when it comes to evaluating gravel wheels compared to road ones.